 You can cancel and ask for your money back if you don’t get the item either:

 - within 30 days of buying it

-- on the date you agreed with the seller - if it was essential to receive it by then (eg for an event then or shortly after)
+- on the date you agreed with the seller - if it was essential to receive it by then (for example, for an event)

-If the seller refuses to give you your money back, you should put your complaint in writing - follow their complaints procedure if they have one.
+If the seller refuses to redeliver the item or give you your money back, you can take your complaint further.

-If you think the seller’s broken the law, for example, by taking your money and refusing to deliver your item, you should report them to Trading Standards.
-They may be able to investigate and even prosecute the seller, but won’t usually be able to get you your money back.
+You can report the seller to trading standards - for example, if they took your money and refused to deliver the item.
+Trading Standards may investigate but won’t usually be able to get you your money back.

 If you ordered something from a private seller, you can contact the Citizens Advice consumer helpline.